unnir/Ariel-Space-Mission-Machine-Learning-Challenge/README.md

 `./data` - data folder

-`.jypeter_notebooks` - you can find there my working notebooks, which I used during the competition.
+`./jypeter_notebooks` - you can find there my working notebooks, which I used during the competition.

 `inference.py` - generates predictions for submission